brookemstevens/brooke-stevens-portfolio/README.md

 ### 💻  Email sentiment analysis tool  💻

-- In this project, I built a BERT-powered flask app designed for individuals with cognitive disabilities
+- In this project, I built a BERT-powered sentiment analysis tool designed for individuals with cognitive disabilities

   - The **templates** folder contains the HTML code for the home and results pages of the app